Psychology

 If you feel drawn to the idea of dedicating your career to helping people afflicted by mental health disorders, you’ve come to the right place.
 Read on as we outline the ins and outs of working as a mental health therapist, sometimes referred to as a mental health counselor.

-What is a mental health therapist?
+What is a Mental Health Therapist?

 As a mental health therapist, you could play a key role in helping people cope with mental and emotional ailments.
 You would use a range of psychotherapy techniques to help alleviate psychological distress.